 A typical day in Thailand on the Conservation Project begins around 7am and ends at 4pm.
 Your day is packed with activities that benefit the local environment, and the community.
 You’ll have breakfast with the other volunteers and staff at base camp.
 Then, you’ll head out with Projects Abroad organised transport to your daily work.

 You will follow a schedule each week in Thailand.
 You will take part in mangrove restoration work or beach clean ups once a week.
 Diving activities and surveys take place three times a week.

 We also set aside time on some afternoons to have workshops, or give you time to study for underwater surveys or dive courses.
-You’ll also be expected to help with outreach work and conservation education programmes in schools.
+You’ll also be expected to help with outreach work and marine conservation education programmes in schools.

-As a marine conservation volunteer in Thailand, you might also visit the local aquarium to learn about the history of diving, or help clean sea turtle tanks in marine biology centres.
+As a coastal conservation volunteer in Thailand, you might also visit the local aquarium to learn about the history of diving, or help clean sea turtle tanks in marine biology centres.
 Schedules may change according to the time of year, the weather, or the sea tides.

 Lunch and dinner are served at the base camp.
 If you’re out on the boat for diving, you’ll have lunch there.

 Free time is yours to enjoy and explore.
 Ao Nang and the surrounding area has numerous activities for you to do!
 Rock climb, go kayaking, or relax by the base camp pool.